cheezy/testgen/Readme.md

     testgen project <project_name> --with-gametel

+## Native Windows testing

+If you are testing a native windows application, <em>testgen</em> can setup the project to use the Mohawk gem.

+    testgen project <project_name> --with-mohawk

 ## Moving page-objects or screen-objects to the lib directory

 There is another option available with will create the page or screen directory in a base directoy named lib.
 It will also setup the project so these files get loaded the same way they would if the directory was in the support directory.
 Here's an example of creating a project for web testing using the lib option: